 \subsection{Relative Universal Torsors}

 \begin{hyp} Let $K$ be a field.
 Let $\pi:X\rightarrow C$ be a flat projective family of varieties over a smooth projective $K$-curve $C$.
 Assume that the family satisfies the following conditions: \begin{enumerate} \item The geometric fibers of $\pi$ are reduced and irreducible.
-Hence by FGA \cite[$\text{n}^\circ 232$, Thm 3.1]{FGA}, the relative Picard functor $\Pic_{X/C}$ is represented by a separated $C$-group scheme locally of finite type. \item The relative Picard scheme $\Pic_{X/C}$ is proper over $C$. \item The sheaves $R^1\pi_*\O_{X}$ and $R^2\pi_*\O_{X}$ are trivial and commute with base change. \item The geometric generic fiber of $\pi$ is smooth and simply connected, i.e. no finite \'etale cover. \end{enumerate} \end{hyp}
+Hence by \cite[$\text{n}^\circ 232$, Thm 3.1]{FGA}, the relative Picard functor $\Pic_{X/C}$ is represented by a separated $C$-group scheme locally of finite type. \item Each closed subscheme of $\Pic_{X/C}$ which is of finite type is proper over $C$. \item The sheaves $R^1\pi_*\O_{X}$ and $R^2\pi_*\O_{X}$ are trivial and commute with base change. \item The geometric generic fiber of $\pi$ is smooth and simply connected, i.e. no finite \'etale cover. \end{enumerate} \end{hyp}

 \begin{remark} \begin{enumerate} \item Condition (2) as above is very restrictive.
 But it holds for smooth families by \cite[p.
 232 Thm 3]{BLR} and for families where the geometric fibers have isolated parafactorial singularities \cite[XI 3.1]{SGA2}. \item In characteristic zero, by \cite{Kollarhigher1} Theorem 7.1, if the general fiber is rationally connected, the direct images $R^i\pi_*\O_X$ vanishes for $i>0$.
 The base change property holds if the geometric fibers have Du Bois singularities \cite[4.6]{dubois}.
-In particular, it holds for log canonical families \cite{lcdubois}. \item Koll\'ar proved that any smooth projective separable rationally connected variety over algebraically closed field is simply connected \cite[Theorem 13]{Kollar-Fund}.
+In particular, it holds for log canonical families \cite{lcdubois}. \item Koll\'ar proved that any smooth projective separable rationally connected variety over an algebraically closed field is simply connected \cite[Theorem 13]{Kollar-Fund}.
 Thus Condition (4) holds for projective families with general fibers smooth separable rationally connected.

 \end{enumerate} \end{remark}

 \begin{prop} Hypothesis \ref{badhyp} holds for the following families: \begin{enumerate} \item smooth families of projective homogeneous spaces; \item Lefschetz pencils of hypersurfaces in $\P^n$, where $n\ge 5$. \end{enumerate} \end{prop}